A slumber did my spirit seal: Themes

 Lucy is presented as character connected to nature who exists in a state between the spiritual and human; similar to a mythical nymph.
 However, she represents a state of consciousness and exists within the poem as part of the narrator's consciousness.
 The first stanza describes the narrator transcending human fears because his feelings towards an immortality connected to Lucy, a feeling brought up in "Strange fits".
 These feelings of immortality continue in the second stanza because, though dead, she is separated from him by death.
 She is always a being connected to nature, and the narrator slumbers because his understanding of Lucy is not conscious.

 Since Lucy exists on an unconscious level for the narrator, he cannot grasp her until she has died.
 As such, he experiences the events as one who is woken from a dream without an understanding of what the dream entailed, and is not able to feel shock at learning of her death.
 This is thematically represented in the poem by placing Lucy's death between the two stanzas.

-Alternatively, if the poem is not read as part of the "Lucy" cycle, the "she" referred to in the third line could only be the subject of the prior sentence, namely the poet's spirit, conventionally personified as female by the romantic poets.
-In this case, the poem is about the pure tranquility afforded by sleep.